Pros and Cons of a Container Home: Are They Worth It?

 How Long Does a Container Home Last?

 According to FSE, the average service life of a container home is 25 to 30 years and is highly dependent on the environment.
-Other container home suppliers claim that container homes can last up to 50 years or more.
+Other home suppliers claim that container homes can last up to 50 years or more.

 When a shipping container home is humid, the metal structure is more likely to develop rust.
 While corten steel develops a natural patina that protects the surface when exposed to elements, other parts, such as hinges and openings, are prone to developing rust faster.

-How Much Are Container Homes?
+How Much Are Container Houses?

 $150 to $350: Average cost per square foot

-$25,000 to $80,000: Total cost to build a single-container home.
+$25,000 to $80,000: Total cost to build a single box unit.

 $80,000 to $250,000: Total cost to build a multi-container home.